-Persons seeking to resolve problems or complaints should first contact the Operations Manager/ Director of Education in charge.
+Persons seeking to resolve problems or complaints should first contact the Vice President or Director of Education in charge.
 Requests for any further action may be made in writing to the CEO.

 (1) Complaints must be in writing and addressed to Chief Executive Officer: